VladimirManev/VocabularyProject/README.md

 To install and run the project locally:

 1. Clone the repository

-2. Install the dependencies:
+2. In a new terminal, navigate to the server directory and start the server

+   `node server.js`

+3. In a new terminal, navigate to the client directory and install the dependencies:

    `npm install`

-3. In a new terminal, navigate to the server directory and start the server

-   `node server.js`

-4. In a new terminal, navigate to the client directory and start the server
+5. In the same directory start the client server

    `npm run dev`

-5. Open your browser and navigate to http://localhost:5173 to access the application.
+6. Open your browser and navigate to http://localhost:5173 to access the application.
+The user interface is designed to be used primarily on mobile devices.
+It is recommended to test the application in responsive design mode with a resolution of 375x667 (iPhone SE) or on another mobile resolution to ensure optimal user experience.
 For testing purposes, you can either register a new account or use the test accounts peter@abv.bg and george@abv.bg with password 123456.

 ## Usage